Akhan521/GPT-From-Scratch/README.md

 - numpy
 - and others (see `requirements.txt`)

-> ✅ Although available, no GPU is required.
+> ✅ Although GPU support is available, no GPU is required.

 ### 🛠️ Installation